rescale-labs/Util_Ansys_Mech_Convergence_Plotter/README.md

 To achieve this:

-1. Ensure that convergence.py is included among the Job inputs, or utilize a template that incorporates this file within the Inputs section.
+1. Ensure that convergence.py is included among the Job inputs or add the wget command prior to the Ansys command as we did in the previous approach, or utilize a template that incorporates this file within the Inputs section.

 2. Initiate the Jupyter Notebook by accessing it through the Status Page.